davetgerrard/kanute/TestFolder/reports/example.md

 softwares <- c("bowtie", "bowtie2")
 ```

+## Scan for tests in the testing folder
 There is a function _scanTestDir()_ to got through the directory and pick out softwares, versions and tests.
 This produces a list object.